 In essence, the proposal will deliver a well-considered subdivision design that enhances the development and lifestyle opportunities of residents of the municipality, as well as providing housing diversity and increased amenity for future residents.

-We commend this application to Council.
+We commend this application to the Metropolitan Planning Authority.

 The Planning Group Australia